59de44955ebd/Notepatch/README.md

   - Notepatch /p file.txt -- Prints file with default printer and exits
   - Notepatch /pt "file.txt" "[printername]" -- Prints file with specified printer and exits
 - Search/Replace supports "^t" as placeholder for Tab and "^n" as placeholder for line break.
+- Fully localized except for some custom menu items, since it loads menu, dialog and string resources for your current UI language from the corresponding "notepad.exe.mui" file in the Windows folder
 - No "Search with Bing" ;-)
 - Single small (about 200 KB) .exe file using little memory.